-7.1.4.2 Subject Information
+7.1.4.2 Subject Information - Subscriber Certificates

 By issuing the certificate, OATI represents that it followed the procedure set forth in this CPS to verify that, as of the certificate's issuance date, all of the Subject Information was accurate.
 OATI does not issue certificates containing IP Addresses or Internal Names in the Subject Information.
-Subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e.
+Subject attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.